 Govt open to further reforms: Sitharaman

-Finance Minister Nirmala Sitharaman on Tuesday said the government is open to further reforms for making India a more attractive investment destination.
-The government has taken various steps, including reduction of corporate tax, she said at India-Sweden Business Summit here.
+Seeking investment from global players, Finance Minister Nirmala Sitharaman on Tuesday said the government is open to further reforms for making India a more attractive investment destination.
+The government has taken various steps, including reduction in corporate tax, she said at the India-Sweden Business Summit here.

+In the biggest tax reduction in 28 years, the government in September slashed corporate tax rates up to 10 percentage points as it looked to pull the economy out of a six-year low growth with a Rs 1.45 lakh crore tax break.
+Base corporate tax for existing companies has been reduced to 22 per cent from 30 per cent, and to 15 per cent from 25 per cent for new manufacturing firms incorporated after October 1, 2019, and starting operations before March 31, 2023.

+"Our step of corporate tax reduction shows how much our government believes in reforms there are many more steps that we have to take," she said.
+She invited Swedish firms to invest in infrastructure development projects.

-India plans to invest about Rs 100 lakh crore in infrastructure sector in the next five years.
+India plans to invest about Rs 100 lakh crore in the infrastructure sector in the next five years.
+The government has formed a task force will come out with a list 10 major infrastructure projects by December 15, she said.

+The finance ministry in September set up a task force headed by Economic Affairs Secretary to prepare a road map for the "national infrastructure pipeline" from 2019-20 to 2024-25 under a Rs 100 lakh crore infra plan.
+The task force is expected to cover greenfield and brownfield projects costing above Rs 100 crore each.
+She emphasised that India has great prospects not that it just has large market but also a large aspirational middle class that has great purchasing power in hands.

+"From the point of view being a democracy, a rule-based country, there is a clear rule of law principle which governs this country in a very transparent way and therefore if global investors are looking for an environment which is familiar to them is far more acceptable to them, India stands out," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)